microsoft/Azure-Analytics-and-AI-Engagement/TelcoNOA/Readme-shell.md

-### Task 5: Creating a Project and Agents in Microsoft Foundry
+### Task 5: Creating a Knowledge base and deploying Models in Microsoft Foundry

 1. Navigate to the Resource group created in Task 2, Search for **prj-telconoa** then click on **prj-telconoa-....(prj-telconoa-...-resource/prj-telconoa...)**.